cerbos/tutorial/src/04-calling-cerbos/README.md

 At this point how you make a request to the Cerbos instance is down to your preference - a simple cURL command could surfice or using a GUI such as Postman also works.

-## Cerbos Check Call
+## Cerbos check call

 A call to Cerbos contains 3 key bits of information:

 1. The Principal - who is making the request
 2. The Resources - a map of entities of a resource kind that are they requesting access too
-3. The Action(s) - what actions are they trying to person on the entities
+3. The Actions - what actions are they trying to person on the entities

 The request payload to the `/api/check` endpoint takes these 3 bit of information as JSON: